 8. Personal Biofeedback

-Biofeedback is a powerful technique that teaches you how to manage your breathing, heart rate and blood flow to stop the stress response in its tracks.
+Biofeedback is a powerful technique that teaches you how to manage your breathing, heart rate and blood flow to stop the stress response.

-Besides stress relief, biofeedback can be used to treat a wide variety of mental health and brain-related disorders including anxiety, ADHD, memory loss, and depression.
-(24)
+Besides stress relief, biofeedback can be used to treat a wide variety of mental health and brain-related disorders including anxiety, ADHD, memory loss and depression.
+(31)

 Traditional biofeedback is expensive and time-consuming, but now there are effective personal biofeedback devices that work by measuring various functions such as blood pressure (RESPeRATE), heart rate variablity (HeartMath emWave2), or galvanic skin response (Mindplace ThoughtStream).

-Biofeedback devices that measure brain waves are called neurofeedback devices and require you to wear a headset (brand names include Melon, Muse, NeuroSky, Thync).
+Biofeedback devices that measure brainwave patterns are called neurofeedback devices and require you to wear a headset.

-With the assistance of a personal biofeedback device allows, you can relax anytime, anywhere.
+With the assistance of a personal biofeedback or neurofeedback device, you can relax on command anytime, anywhere.